Rhett Warrener: Professional

 Warrener joined the Panthers for the 1995–96 season and made his NHL debut on October 17, 1995, against the New Jersey Devils.
 He appeared in 28 regular season games for Florida, tallying three assists, and played in nine more for the American Hockey League's Carolina Monarchs.
-He appeared in 21 additional games in the 1996 Stanley Cup Playoffs as the Panthers reached the Stanley Cup Final, losing to the Colorado Avalanche.
+He appeared in 21 additional games in the 1996 Stanley Cup Playoffs as the Panthers reached the Stanley Cup Finals, losing to the Colorado Avalanche.
 During the season, the Panthers released Warrener to the Canadian national junior team for the 1996 World Junior Ice Hockey Championships.
 He appeared in six games, recording four penalty minutes, and won a gold medal as Canada defeated Sweden for the championship.

 Establishing himself as a regular defenceman in the Panthers lineup, Warrener appeared in 62 games in 1996–97.
 He scored his first NHL goal on January 23, 1993, against Boston Bruins' goaltender Rob Tallas and finished the season with 4 goals and 13 points.
 He appeared in a career high 77 games in 1997–98, recording four assists, and had seven assists in 44 games in 1998–99 when the Panthers traded him.
 Warrener was sent to the Buffalo Sabres, along with a draft pick, for Mike Wilson on March 23, 1999.
-The Sabres reached the 1999 Stanley Cup Final, losing to the Dallas Stars in the sixth game of the series.
+The Sabres reached the 1999 Stanley Cup Finals, losing to the Dallas Stars in the sixth game of the series.
 Like many of that year's Sabres players, Warrener believes Brett Hull's controversial Cup clinching goal should not have counted given Hull's foot was in the goal crease in apparent violation of the rules of the time.
 Warrener was one of the top defencemen of the playoffs; his plus-minus of +12 was the third best total of the post-season.